 The Code of Conduct recognises corporate ownership structures, and makes specific provision for ownership groups comprised of two or more incorporated patent and/or trade mark attorneys and incorporated ancillary businesses under common ownership.

-Within the QANTM Group of companies, the following businesses, which operate independently in the provision of professional services, are members of an ownership group (the QANTM Ownership Group) for the purposes of the Code of Conduct:
+Within the QANTM Group of companies, the following businesses are members of an ownership group (the QANTM Ownership Group) for the purposes of the Code of Conduct:

 - Davies Collison Cave Pty Ltd, an incorporated patent and trade mark attorney business operating in Australia and New Zealand (DCC);